Kaala741/Patient-Management-Service/README.md

-# 🏥 Patient Management System — Microservices Architecture
+# 🏥 Patient Management System — Microservices Project

 ## 📘 About
 A **production-ready, enterprise-grade Patient Management System** built using a fully distributed **microservices architecture**.